Every Cell has a Story to Tell.

 Let’s Discover Yours

-Microphysiological systems (MPS), such as controlled neuronal networks using microfluidics, microtunnels, and compartmentalization, provide advanced in vitro models for studying complex brain functions in a structured and reproducible manner.
 These systems recreate key features of neural circuitry, enabling precise control over cell placement, connectivity, and signal flow.
 As a result, they are increasingly used to investigate neurodevelopment, circuit-level function, disease mechanisms, and compound responses in a human-relevant context.

-MaxWell Biosystems’ High-Density microelectrode array (HD-MEA) platforms are uniquely suited for use with microphysiological systems.
+MaxWell Biosystems’ High-Density Microelectrode Array (HD-MEA) platforms are uniquely suited for use with microphysiological systems.
 The HD-MEA’s ultra-high sensitivity captures every signal, from individual action potentials to axonal propagation, ensuring no functional activity is missed.
 This makes MaxWell Biosystems’ HD-MEAs a powerful platform for probing and understanding complex, structured neuronal dynamics in microphysiological systems.

 Build networks on a flat, MPS-compatible surface

 The flat planar surface of MaxWell Biosystems’ HD-MEAs supports easy integration of compartmentalized systems and chip-based platforms, whether PDMS-based or other materials.
-With this MPS-compatible surface, structures remain well attached on the HD-MEA surface for longitudinal experiments.
+With this MPS-compatible surface, structures remain well attached to the HD-MEA surface for longitudinal experiments.

 Faster setup – high electrode coverage eliminates the need for fine alignment